cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/protocol/websocket.md

 ```

 ## NoHijackConnPool

+> The hijack conn used for Hertz connection hijacking is pooled and therefore does not support asynchronous operations when the hijacked connection is used in a websocket.

 A hijacked connection can only be closed once, and a second closure will result in a null pointer exception.